-A judgment is a piece of paper issued by the court stating that the creditor (or other plaintiff) has won the lawsuit and is entitled to a certain amount of money.
-Once the creditor has a judgment against you for a certain amount of money, the creditor can employ a host of methods to collect the money that are unavailable without a judgment.
+A "judgment" is a piece of paper that a court issues stating that the creditor (or another plaintiff) has won a lawsuit and is entitled to a certain amount of money.
+Once the creditor has a judgment against you for a specific amount, that creditor can use methods to collect the money that are unavailable without a judgment.

-Your creditor will get a judgment against you in any of the following situations:
+A creditor can get a judgment against you in any of the following situations:

 A judgment usually consists of the following components:

 Depending on the state, a creditor may have from five to as many as 20 years to collect a court judgment.
-In addition, in most states, the judgment can be renewed for a longer time, and in some states, indefinitely, if it is not collected during the original period, so the creditor may have an unlimited amount of time to collect a judgment.
+In addition, in most states, the judgment can be renewed for a longer time, and in some states, indefinitely, if it isn't collected during the original period.
+So, the creditor could have an unlimited amount of time to collect a judgment.

-Sometimes a creditor obtains a judgment against you in a state where you do not live.
-This can happen if you have moved since the debt was incurred, if you signed a contract in another state, or if the contract specified another state for suing to enforce the contract and you were not able to get the location changed.
-Or, you may own property or have assets outside the state where the judgment was obtained.
+Sometimes a creditor gets a judgment against you in a state where you don't live.
+This can happen if you've moved since the debt was incurred, if you signed a contract in another state, or if the contract specified another state for suing to enforce the contract and you weren't able to get the location changed.
+Or, you might own property or have assets outside the state where the judgment was obtained.
 The creditor can go into court in the state where you now live or have assets and register the original out-of-state judgment.
-This means the creditor now has the right to use all the judgment remedies available in the state where you now live or have assets (the second state).
+The creditor then has the right to use all the judgment remedies available in the state where you now live or have assets (the second state).